 That truth should comfort all of us who have ever professed faith in Christ, because we all will fail to live up to the life our profession calls us to live.

-What we do with this knowledge with either reinforce or bring into question the fidelity of our faith.
+What we do with this knowledge will either reinforce or bring into question the fidelity of our faith.

-Anyone who has ever attended a deathbed in a hospital knows that the mercy shown to a dying patient is typically to medicate them into a painless unconsciousness so that they unaware of the suffering and pain as it takes away their life.
+Anyone who has ever attended a deathbed in a hospital knows that the mercy shown to a dying patient typically is expressed in medicating the patient into a painless unconsciousness.
+In this way the patient is unaware of the suffering and pain that is slowly taking away their life.
 It's a tender mercy to the patient, and a tender mercy to those who would otherwise have had to watch a loved one suffer in death.

-I think something similar happens in the life of some who make a profession of Christian faith.
+I think something similar happens in the life of some who profess Christ.

 These, having become convinced that they have secured eternal life for themselves through Christ, begin to regard their own sin as (not only normal, but even) personally inconsequential.
 Christianity takes on the role of the pain-killers and anesthesia in the deathbed example.
 These become increasingly unaware of their own sin, and their own spiritual suffering because of their slumber.

 My great fear is not that I will renounce Christ with my mouth - or that I will suddenly become convinced that Christianity is false, or that there is no God.
 No. I know whom I have believed and am persuaded that he is able to keep that which I've committed unto him against that day.
 My concern is that I will rather renounce Christ with my living - renounce him with a faith that was only found in my mouth and not in my heart, and through my heart, in my day to day living.